StephenClearyFaithlife/Ananke/README.md

 # Doker Conventions

+## Exit Codes

+An Ananke process will return one of the following exit codes:

+* `0` - If the application logic returns without exception.
+* `64` - If the application logic threw an unhandled exception.
+* `65` - If the application logic was requested to shutdown, but did not do so within the exit timeout (see `AnankeSettings.ExitTimeout`).
+* (other) - If the application logic returns an `int`, then that value is used as the process exit code.

+Exit codes are returned by Ananke even if you use `static void Main` as your entrypoint.

+## Signals

+Ananke listens to `SIGINT` (Ctrl-C) and `SIGTERM` (`docker stop`).
+When one of these signals is received, the `AnankeContext.ExitRequested` cancellation token is cancelled.
+When this token is cancelled, your code should stop taking on new work.
+It should complete the work it already has and then exit.

+Both `SIGINT` and `SIGTERM` are treated as graceful stop requests.
+However, for both signals, Ananke will start a kill timer (see `AnankeSettings.ExitTimeout`).
+If the application code has not returned within that timeout, Ananke will exit the process with exit code `65`.

 ## Logs

 Docker expects logs to be written to stdout (or stderr), with *one line per log message*.

 Ananke formats logs messages on a single line using backslash-escaping.
-It then writes the log messages to stdout through a logging service (see `Settings.ConsoleLogService`).
+It then writes the log messages to stdout through a logging service (see `AnankeSettings.ConsoleLogService`).

 ### Intercepting Console Stdout and Stderr